-The Company is engaged in the business of the exploration, production, ownership, transportation, processing, distribution, marketing and sale of natural gas and petroleum related products, including the development of gas related projects and services.
+The Company and its Subsidiaries constitute the Group ("the Group").
+The Group is engaged in the business of the exploration, production, ownership, transportation, processing, distribution, marketing and sale of natural gas and petroleum related products, including the development of gas related projects and services.

 In January 2007 the Company successfully completed the acquisition of Centurion Energy International Inc, a Toronto Stock Exchange and AIM, London listed company headquartered in Calgary, Canada, which is an international oil and gas company engaged in exploration and production principally in Egypt with activities and businesses also in Tunisia and the Sao Tome/Nigeria (Joint Development Zone).
-The aggregate acquisition cost was approximately AED 3,612 million and a retirement of AED 467 million in debt.
+The aggregate acquisition cost was approximately AED 3,614 million and a retirement of AED 467 million in debt.
 Centurion will now form the Upstream (Exploration and Production) Division of the Dana Gas group.

-In April 2007, the Company signed agreements with the Kurdistan Regional Government (KRG) in Iraq for the development, processing, and transportation of gas from the Khor Mor gas field to meet urgent power generation requirements and the appraisal of the Chemohemal discovered but undeveloped gas field.
-Dana Gas also signed a Strategic Alliance Protocol with the KRG whereby Dana Gas, its affiliate, Crescent Petroleum, and KRG will jointly review natural gas resources in the region with a view to their future development and utilization.
-The Kurdistan Gas City, a trajor gas-fed industrial complex, was also launched to promote private sector investment in petrochemical, metal and other heavy industry plants.
+In April 2007, the Company signed agreements with the Kurdistan Regional Government (KRG) in Iraq for the development, processing, and transportation of gas from the Khor Mor gas field to meet urgent power generation requirements and the appraisal of the Chemchemal discovered but undeveloped gas field.
+Dana Gas also signed a Strategic Alliance Protocol with the KRG whereby Dana Gas, its affiliate, Crescent Petroleum, and KRG will jointly review natural gas resources in the region with a view to their future development and utilisation.
+The Kurdistan Gas City, a major gas-fed industrial complex, was also launched to promote private sector investment in petrochemical, metal and other heavy industry plants.